 Similar to the bacterial infection of the stomach, the small intestine can also sometimes be affected by bacterial overgrowth that may lead to excessive belching.
 Small intestine bacterial overgrowth (SIBO) usually affects the duodenum, which can lead to the production of gas and burping.

 Infections of the stomach

-Bacterial infections of the stomach, such as Helicobacter pylori (H. pylori) can lead to the production and release of gas from the stomach.
+Bacterial infections of the stomach, such as Helicobacter pylori (H. pylori), can lead to gas production and release from the stomach.
 As such, it may contribute to burping to some extent, although the volume of gas is thought to be slight.
-However, the bacterial infection also leads to increase the acidity of the stomach, which can also contribute to the accumulation of gas and, hence, burping.
+However, the bacterial infection also leads to an increase in the stomach's acidity, which can also contribute to the accumulation of gas and, hence, burping.

 Indigestion of or intolerances to certain foods can also contribute to excessive belching.
 This is because the nutrients remain in the gut for consumption by bacteria, which produces gas as a byproduct.
-Common intolerances that may be associated with frequent burping include lactose intolerance, gluten intolerance, fructose malabsorption, and sorbitol malabsorption.
+Common intolerances associated with frequent burping include lactose intolerance, gluten intolerance, fructose malabsorption, and sorbitol malabsorption.

 Insufficiency of the pancreas

-The pancreas is an important organ for the production of digestive enzymes that are needed for the chemical breakdown of foods in the gastrointestinal tract.
-Insufficiency of the pancreas, due to bile duct stones, pancreatitis, or pancreatic cancer, can lead to an inability to digest food adequately, leading to food intolerances and malabsorption.
+The pancreas is an important organ for the production of digestive enzymes needed for the chemical breakdown of foods in the gastrointestinal tract.
+Due to bile duct stones, pancreatitis, or pancreatic cancer, insufficiency of the pancreas can lead to an inability to digest food adequately, leading to food intolerances and malabsorption.
 As a result of the bacterial consumption of the nutrients, excessive belching may occur.